threefoldtech/zos/docs/network/README.md

 ## How does a farmer configure a node as exit node

-For the network of the grid to work properly, some of the node in the grid needs to be configured as "exit nodes".
-An "exit node" is a node that has a publicly accessible IP address and that is responsible to proxy the traffic from the inside of the grid to the outside internet.
+For the network of the grid to work properly, some of the nodes in the grid need to be configured as "exit nodes".
+An "exit node" is a node that has a publicly accessible IP address and that is responsible routing IPv6 traffic, or proxy IPv4 traffic.

-A farmer that wants to configure one of his node as "exit node", needs to register it in the TNODB.
-The node will then automatically detect it has been configure to be an exit node and do the necessary network configuration to start acting as one.
+A farmer that wants to configure one of his nodes as "exit node", needs to register it in the TNODB.
+The node will then automatically detect it has been configured to be an exit node and do the necessary network configuration to start acting as one.

 At the current state of the development, we have a [TNODB mock](../../tools/tnodb_mock) server and a [tffarmer CLI](../../tools/tffarm) tool that can be used to do these configuration.